d8bauxit8/low-resource-protocol/README.md

 ### Line code layer
 This layer responsible the frame encoding and decoding.
 Before the transmitter MCU send a part of frame, this layer encodes it to 4B5B coding and collect it to 8 bits group.
-In the receiver side when the encoded byte arrived, the layer collect it to 10 bits group to decode it to the right 8 bits.
+In the receive side when the encoded byte arrived, the layer collect it to 10 bits group to decode it to the right 8 bits.

 ## Receive module